 Barbara Masters | Initiative Director

 Barbara Masters brings more than 30 years of experience in health policy, working in philanthropy and local government to her work with CACHI.
 During her most recent tenure at The California Endowment, she led efforts to develop policy change strategies as well as effective methods to evaluate policy change activities.
 She previously served as vice president of the California Association of Public Hospitals and Health Systems (CAPH) and directed intergovernmental relations for the Los Angeles County Department of Health.
 She began her career in health policy as a legislative assistant for Senator Alan Cranston (D-CA).
-She holds a BA with honors from the University of California, Berkeley; an MA in biology from the University of Colorado, Boulder; and graduate certification from the University of California, Santa Cruz.
+She holds a BA with honors from the University of California, Berkeley and graduate degrees from the University of Colorado, Boulder and the University of California, Santa Cruz.

 Laura Hogan | Initiative Management Team

 Laura Hogan works with with nonprofit and philanthropy organizations to improve the health and well-being of communities.
 Her skills and experience include strategy, planning and oversight of philanthropy initiatives, evaluation planning and policy development.
 Previous to consulting, Ms. Hogan held the position of Vice President of Program for The California Endowment.
 Her tenure with The Endowment (1999-2009) included oversight of grant making as well as developing philanthropy initiatives such as the Community Clinic Initiative, a ten year $120 million partnership between The California Endowment and Tides.
 Prior to 1999, Laura worked as Executive Director for CommuniCare Health Centers a community health center providing 60,000 health/dental/vision/behavioral health visits and 35,000 health education and outreach visits through six locations.
 The staff included physicians, dentists, midwives, nurse practitioners, mental health therapists and 200 volunteers.

 Pat Powers | Initiative Management Team